Charles-1791/knowledge_base/programming_language_notes/go_programming_language_read_notes.md

 Go's stacks are small at first (typically 2 KB) and can grow.
 When this happens, variables on the stack may be moved to a new memory region.
 Normally, Go tracks and adjusts all legitimate pointers — including unsafe.Pointer — so they remain valid after a stack move.

 But once a uintptr is used to store an address (converted from unsafe.Pointer), the GC no longer tracks it as a pointer.
-From the GC’s perspective, it's just a number.
+From the GC’s perspective, it's just an integer.
 If the original object is moved (e.g., due to stack growth), the value stored in uintptr becomes stale and invalid, potentially leading to undefined behavior.

 #### GC may recycle the heap or stack allocated object
 Another risk arises when you convert an unsafe.Pointer to a uintptr and the original pointer is no longer referenced.
-Because uintptr is not considered a pointer, the garbage collector may reclaim the memory that the original pointer referred to — even though you still have the address stored in uintptr.
+Because uintptr is not considered a pointer, the garbage collector may reclaim the memory that the original pointer referred to — even though you still have the address value stored in uintptr.

 As a result, dereferencing that address can lead to accessing freed or repurposed memory — a classic use-after-free scenario.

+## Initialization order
+- imported packaged
+- global variables
+- init() functions

+## MPG model
+- `M` stands for OS-threads.
+It has nothing to do with level of parallelism.
+You may consider it as a worker.

+- `P` stands for logical Processors.
+Its value is determined by `GOMAXPROCS`.
+Each logical processor owns a run queue of goroutines, which is generally scheduled FIFO.
+A goroutine has a maximum 10 ms duration before getting preempted.

+- `G` stands for goroutines.

+### More about Goroutine
+- maintained and scheduled by go runtime
+- light-weighted, 2KB stack each
+- each program always starts from the main goroutine, and when such goroutine exits, the program exits regardless of any other goroutine
+- when a panic is not recovered, only the specific goroutine ends; others remain unaffected. (in contrast to c++'s thread::terminate()).

+### work stealing
+You may think in this way: there is an advanced thread pool enabling task stealing.
+Such pool holds `GOMAXPROCS` threads, meaning that at most this number of threads can run in parallel.
+Each thread has its own `thread_local` task queue.
+Each thread takes a task from its own queue for execution.
+When such queue is empty, the thread may randomly select a victim thread, from which it steals half the tasks.

+### advantages over os-level thread
+1. light-weighted: the default stack size of a goroutine is 2KB, but for an os thread, it's 8MB (linux, macos) or 1MB(windows).
+2. lower creation cost
+3. cheaper context switching cost: it is done by go runtime, do not need to switch between kernel state and user state.
+4. M:N scheduling: a single P manages multiple goroutines